buckbaskin/animatlab/tuning/writeup.md

 6. (  8 mV, -20 mV) -> -3.8 mV actually 2 mV
 8. ( -8 mV,  20 mV) -> -3.8 mV actually 2 mV

-TODO(buckbaskin): In test cases 5, 6, 8, 9, the magnitude of N_err should be
+In test cases 5, 6, 8, 9, the magnitude of N_err should be much smaller.
-much smaller.
 Proposed solution: add a divider to N_err.
+In practice, fixing the multiplication-division overrun fixed this as well without other changes.

 5. (  8 mV,  20 mV) ->  0.8 mV actually 2 mV
 6. (  8 mV, -20 mV) ->  0.8 mV actually 2 mV
 8. ( -8 mV,  20 mV) -> -0.8 mV actually -2 mV
 9. ( -8 mV, -20 mV) -> -0.8 mV actually -2 mV

-TODO(buckbaskin): In test case 10, the magnitude of N_err should be larger.
+In test case 10, the magnitude of N_err should be larger.
 Proposed Action: Investigate the value of Lambda.
 Lambda should be large here.
 Even with adjustment, expect a value in the 7-8 mV range.
-After checking, the lambda calculation is way off.
+After checking, the lambda calculation is off because of the combined multiply and divide operation.
+Split and fixed.

+#### Testing Notes (Iteration 2)

+TODO(buckbaskin): In test cases 6, 8, and 12, the current implementation doesn't
+flip the sign of the C_err.
+Is the sign flip the correct behavior?
+Proposed Solution: Make a more complex logic to alternately pass through to positive or negative depending on the sign of the velocity.

+6. (  8 mV, -20 mV) -> -3.8 mV actually 1 mV
+8. ( -8 mV,  20 mV) -> -3.8 mV actually 1 mV
-10. (  4 mV,   0 mV) -> 9.8 mV actually < 1 mV.
+12. (  4 mV, -20 mV) -> -1.9 mV actually 0.5 mV

 ### Parameter Adjustment Timing